Joey Belladonna

 Joey Belladonna (born Joseph Bellardini; October 13, 1960) is an American singer, best known as the vocalist for thrash metal band Anthrax.
-He is also the vocalist and drummer of the cover band Chief Big Way.
+He is also the vocalist and drummer of the cover band Chief Big Way and the vocalist for the cover band Beyond Frontiers.
 Belladonna has six Grammy Award nominations and is known for his wild, energetic stage behavior, and tenor vocal range.

 Early life

-Belladonna was born in Oswego, New York.
-He is Italian-American on his father's side and Native American on his mother's side.
+Belladonna was born Joseph Bellardini in Oswego, New York.
+He is Italian American on his father's side and Native American (Iroquois) on his mother's side.
 In his youth, Belladonna looked up to bands such as the Beatles, Led Zeppelin, Kansas and Rush; bands that Belladonna said created "stuff that was very intricate but yet catchy and hooky you know, with great vocals."

 Career

 Bible Black

-In 1983, Belladonna, still using his birth name Joey Bellardini at the time, became the vocalist for the band Bible Black, founded by former Elf and Rainbow members, Craig Gruber and Gary Driscoll, and future Blue Cheer guitarist Andrew "Duck" MacDonald.
+In 1983, Belladonna, still using his birth name Joey Bellardini at the time, became the vocalist for the band Bible Black, founded by Craig Gruber and Gary Driscoll (former members of Elf and Rainbow) and Andrew "Duck" MacDonald (who later joined Blue Cheer).
 Belladonna's predecessors in the band were Jeff Fenholt, who later had brief stints with Black Sabbath and Joshua, and Louis Marullo, aka Eric Adams, who left to join Manowar.
 Belladonna recorded the songs "Deceiver" and "Midnight Dance" with Bible Black.
 The band never officially released an album.

 Anthrax

 Belladonna was the lead singer of Anthrax from 1984 to 1992, and was considered part of the classic-lineup (also featuring Dan Spitz, Scott Ian, Frank Bello and Charlie Benante).
+During this time, the band was nominated for the Grammy Award for Best Metal Performance in 1991 and 1992.

 After he was replaced by John Bush, he spent the next decade touring in minivans and taking odd jobs.

 Belladonna returned to the band when the "classic" lineup reunited and toured during 2005 and 2006.
 He found out on the internet that he had been replaced again by Dan Nelson.

 His voice has been featured on six studio albums and several EPs that have sold a total of eight million copies worldwide.
 During Belladonna's first tenure with Anthrax, the band was nominated for three Grammys, and he was voted the No. 1 metal singer two years in a row in Metal Forces magazine.

 In early 2010, Belladonna officially rejoined Anthrax in time for the "Big Four" shows at the Sonisphere festival.
 Following these and other shows, Belladonna returned to the studio with the band to record new vocals for their long-awaited album Worship Music.

 Since his return, Anthrax has been nominated for three additional Grammy awards.